bwinter/tha/meetings/THA_MEETING.md

   - Read aloud the name of the metric
   - Read aloud the Happy and Crappy statements
   - Ensure everyone understands the meaning of the statements
-  - Vote!
+  - Vote on your paper!
+(Silently)
   - Have each member record how they voted (it’s easy to forget!), e.g. writing the metric name on green/yellow/red post-its
-  - Record the team votes on the scorecard
   - Repeat for the rest of the metrics
+- [ ] Record the team votes on the scorecard
 - [ ] Sequence the Metrics
 - [ ] Deep breath
 - [ ] Have team go on a 10-minute break.